Task Management for ADHD: Systems Built for How Your Brain Works

 Pomodoro for ADHD

-The standard 25-minute Pomodoro interval is too long for many ADHD adults.
+The standard 25-minute Pomodoro interval, developed by Francesco Cirillo, is too long for many ADHD adults.
 By minute 15, attention has drifted.
 The fix is simple: shorten the interval to 15-20 minutes and add a physical movement component to every break.

 Between intervals, stand up, stretch, or walk to another room.
 Movement between sprints resets attentional readiness, a mechanism consistent with research on catecholamine systems in ADHD, though the evidence for specific interval durations comes from clinical practice rather than controlled studies of the Pomodoro technique itself [7].